How to File For Divorce In Georgia

-In Georgia, the document needed to file a divorce is a Petition for Divorce and Final Judgment and Decree of Divorce.
+In Georgia, the documents needed to file a divorce is a Petition for Divorce and Final Judgment and Decree of Divorce.
 As the filer, you are called the Petitioner and your spouse is the Respondent.

 - You should file the Petition with the Clerk’s Office of the Superior Court of the Georgia county in which your spouse resides.
 If he/she has moved out of Georgia, you may file it in your county.